Reducing your home’s energy use is one of the best ways to lower your monthly costs. It’s also easier than you might think.

 - Keep your curtains or shades open to use daylighting instead of turning on lights.
 For more privacy, use light-colored, loose-weave curtains to allow daylight into the room.
 Also, decorate with lighter colors that reflect daylight.

-In the bathroom and kitchen:
+Saving in the bathroom and kitchen:

-- Set the temperature on your water heater to 120°F. Water heating is the second largest energy expense in your home, typically accounting for about 18% of your utility bill.
+- Set the temperature on your water heater to 120°F. Water heating is the second largest energy expense in your home, typically accounting for about 18% of your energy bill.
 When leaving home for extended periods, set the temperature even lower or turn your water heater off.

 - Repair leaky faucets promptly.
 A leaky faucet wastes gallons of water in a short period.